 Features such as borrower registration, borrower validation, and loan issues and returns, allow roaming staff to perform general Circulation duties from the floor of the library, or from mobile library locations.
 Stocktake and Bulk Item Deletion functions allow staff to perform collection maintenance from the floor.
 The Events functions facilitate the marking of attendance for ticketed and non-ticketed Events, and review of upcoming Events.

 - Spydus API

-Our customers include statewide and national wide systems of public and education institutions.
+Our customers include state and nation-wide systems of public and education institutions.
 Our approach to consortia is that libraries should have the option to maintain their unique identities yet be part of a wider shared service.

 Designed, developed, and supported in Australia

-With a 30 year pedigree, Spydus is proudly designed and developed in Australia, with contributions from our international colleagues and customers.
+With nearly a 40-year pedigree, Spydus is proudly designed and developed in Australia, with contributions from our international colleagues and customers.
 Our experienced team of software developers, technical and helpdesk staff, and trainers understand the needs of libraries and provide the expertise and delivery know how to help you deliver best-practice library services to your community.

 Streamlined procurement via the PA and WALGA panels